Jacwilalasey/QR-code-component/README.md

 ### The challenge

-- Create the basic HTML framework for a QR code card component
+- Create the basic HTML framework for a 3 column product card component
 - Use CSS to style the page to match the design spec

 ## My process